The ruling-party candidate strongly opposed by China wins Taiwan's presidential election

 Lai and incumbent President Tsai Ing-wen reject China’s sovereignty claims over Taiwan, a former Japanese colony that split from the Chinese mainland amid civil war in 1949.
 They have, however, offered to speak with Beijing, which has repeatedly refused to hold talks and called them separatists.

-Beijing was believed to favor the candidate from the more China-friendly Nationalist party, also known as Kuomintang, or KMT.
-Its candidate, Hou Yu-ih, also promised to restart talks with China while bolstering national defense.
-He promised not to move toward unifying the two sides of the Taiwan Strait if elected.
+Beijing was believed to have favored the candidate from the more China-friendly Nationalist party, also known as Kuomintang, or KMT.
+Its candidate, Hou Yu-ih, also had promised to restart talks with China while bolstering national defense.
+He had vowed not to move toward unifying the two sides of the Taiwan Strait if elected.

 In his concession speech, Hou apologized for “not working hard enough” to regain power for the KMT, which ran Taiwan under martial law for nearly four decades before democratic reforms in the 1980s.